-On the other hand, the accelerated development of conservation in Option 1 provides the region with more time to assess whether the commercialization of gasified coal generation is advancing as expected, to decide when and if to commence construction of new coal generation, and to take advantage of anticipated reductions in wind resource costs.
+Option 2 also requires accelerating development of some generation resources, primarily wind relative to Option 3 (Figure 7-11).
+On the other hand, the accelerated development of conservation in Option 3 provides the region with more time to decide when and if to commence construction of new coal generation as well as take advantage of anticipated reductions in wind resource costs.
 Earlier conservation development allows the region to defer decisions on generating resources -- decisions that bear relatively greater risks given the uncertainties the region faces.
 Compared to generating resources, conservation is a low-cost and low risk way to maintain an economic reserve margin.

-Based on the forgoing analysis the Council recommends that regional target for development of 700 average megawatts of cost-effective conservation over the next five years (Option 1).
-This includes about 600 average megawatts of non-lost opportunity conservation and about 100 average megawatts of lost opportunity conservation in the average build out.
+Based on the forgoing analysis the Council recommends that regional target for development of 700 average megawatts of cost-effective conservation over the next five years (Option 3).
 Specifically, the Council recommends that the region increase the pace of conservation acquisitions from 130 average megawatts in 2005 to 150 average megawatts in the 2009.
-It also recommends that the region continue to modestly increase the rate of cost-effective lost-opportunity conservation acquisition in the following years.
-The Council's regional conservation targets can and should be achieved through the acquisition of regionally cost-effective savings.3
+It also recommends that the region continue to modestly increase the rate of conservation acquisition in the following years.
+The Council's regional conservation targets can and should be achieved through the acquisition of regionally cost-effective savings.2